GeoSeisUtilities/FMTOMO/fmtomo_extrasv1.1/docs/FMTOMO_Extras_instructions.md

 ## RUNNING THE CODE

-The following procedure provides a general outline of how to run the new software, once all input files are in place:
+Some bash scripts (guided by <u>*run_PS_tomography.sh*</u>) are provided to automatically perform the joint inversion of P, S, and Vp/Vs models.
+These merge the following described procedure that provides a general outline of how to run the new software, once all input files are in place:

 1) Under *invert_p/mkmodel* and *invert_s/mkmodel*, make sure that <u>*obsdatai*</u> has been run and <u>*otimes.dat*</u> and <u>*src.dat*</u> have been created.
 Copy these files into *invert_p* and *invert_s* directories, ensuring that <u>*otimes.dat*</u> is renamed <u>*otimesref.dat*</u>.
 Also, <u>*receivers.in*</u> needs to be copied across too and renamed <u>*receiversref.in*</u> (these are actually the source locations that will be adjusted during the inversion process).
 As with FMTOMO, <u>*sources.in*</u> needs to be copied across, as well as the velocity/interface grid files and propagation grid information.